Jobs vs. Internships vs. Careers: What’s the Difference?

 Handshake

 Handshake is the go-to place for recruiters to find students and other professionals nationwide.
-Helpful for finding part-time and full-time jobs, on-campus jobs, and internships.
-All students will automatically have a Handshake account created for you.
+Handshake is helpful for finding part-time and full-time jobs, on-campus jobs, and internships.
+All St. Kate’s students will automatically have a Handshake account created for you.
 New students will be able to log into Handshake using St. Kate’s single sign-on once you have started classes.

 KatieCareer List of Job Boards

-Use this comprehensive resource to find different places to look based on your specific areas of interest, such as: Government, Business, Gaming, Physical Therapy, and more!
+Use this comprehensive resource to find different places to look for jobs based on your specific areas of interest, such as Government, Business, Gaming, Physical Therapy, and more.
 We recommend using Handshake and 1-2 other job boards during your search.
-Breadth is useful; yet, make sure to not overwhelm yourself by looking at too many sites.
+Breadth is useful, but make sure to not overwhelm yourself by looking at too many sites.

 • Set up accounts and build out profiles.
 This helps the website to understand more about your qualifications, and it may allow recruiters to more easily find your profile.